meganhmoore/TransitClustering/README.md

 # TransitClustering
 TransitClustering: Mapping CTA Inequality in Chicago using geospatial clustering methods.

+This is the code for the GISC Spatial Clustering course final project.
+It was primarily an exploratory project so code has not been fully productionized, see [Project Next Steps](#project-next-steps) for future work and steps to building it out.

+To read the final report, see `SpatialClusteringProject.pdf`

 # Background
 Chicago has one of the busiest and most utilized public transit systems in the United States, providing 243.5 million rides in 2022 to a service community of 3.2 million people.
 And with an operating budget of nearly $2 billion, it has